-While traditional funders tend toward privacy and confidentiality, Slingshot knows we cannot recondition the charitable giving landscape without being clear about who we are working with, our exact funding levels, why we chose them, and the results they are achieving.
+While traditional funders tend toward privacy and confidentiality, Slingshot knows we cannot recondition the charitable giving landscape without being clear about who we are working with, why we chose them, and the results they are achieving.
 Transparency is critical to promoting a results-driven poverty-fighting ecosystem, and Slingshot models that with clear reporting of the investments we make and the returns in poverty reduction we believe are possible with each.

 Investments are made on an annual basis and depend on a number of variables, including Slingshot’s ability to raise funds in the community, the performance of any given partner organization, the emergence of promising new partner organizations who might compete for our limited funding, and the budget or needs of any given partner organization.